v-rajagt/IntuneDocs/intune/fundamentals/in-development.md

 You'll be able to edit the Group Tag value for Autopilot devices.
 To do so, go to **Intune** > **Device enrollment** > **Windows enrollment** > **Windows Autopilot** > **Devices** > choose the device > change the Group Tag value in the right pane > **Save**.

 ### UI update for creating and editing Windows 10 Update Rings  <!-- 4099089          -->
-We’ll be rolling out an updated create and edit UI experience for Windows 10 Update Rings for Intune.
+We'll be rolling out an updated create and edit UI experience for Windows 10 Update Rings for Intune.
 Changes to UI will include:
 - Simplify the existing experience by using a wizard-style format condensed within one blade.
 This UI update will do away with blade sprawl that requires IT Pros to drill down into deep blade journeys.
 - Revise the create flow to include Assignments.
 - The addition of a summarized page of all things set when viewing Properties, prior to creating a new update ring, and when editing a property.
 When editing, the summary will only show the list of items set within the one category of properties being edited.

 ### UI update for creating and editing iOS Software Updates  <!-- 4099090        -->
-We’ll be rolling out an updated create and edit UI experience for iOS Software Updates to Intune.
+We'll be rolling out an updated create and edit UI experience for iOS Software Updates to Intune.
 Changes to UI will include:
 - Simplify the existing experience by using a wizard-style format condensed within one blade.
 This UI update will do away with blade sprawl that requires IT Pros to drill down into deep blade journeys.
 - The iOS Software Update policy create flow will update to include Assignments
 - The iOS Software Update policy will include a summarized page of all things set when viewing Properties, prior to creating a new policy and when editing a property.
 When editing, the summary will only show the list of items set within the one category of properties being edited.

 ### Target macOS user groups to require Jamf management <!-- 4061739 -->
-You’ll be able to target specific groups of users to require that their macOS devices are managed by Jamf.
+You'll be able to target specific groups of users to require that their macOS devices are managed by Jamf.
 This targeting will enable you to apply the Jamf compliance integration to a subset of macOS devices while other devices continue to be managed by Intune.
 It will also let you gradually migrate users' devices from one MDM to the other.

 ### New restrictions for renaming Windows devices <!-- 3478938 -->
 Device names will have to follow these rules: